20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Search for a halo-like excess

 However, the 20 GeV halo excess found in this study may still remain as an excess from the GIEM, because the spectrum of the GIEM patch is ultimately modeled by a doubly broken power-law with breaks at 150 MeV and 3 GeV.
 Since the 20 GeV halo excess is difficult to describe by a single power law above 3 GeV, the excess is expected to remain relative to the GIEM.
 In the baseline analysis of the present study, the model templates are fitted independently for each energy bin without assumptions on their spectra, while the flux distribution in the sky is fixed in a model map template.
 On the other hand, the GIEM patch is created to accommodate an arbitrary sky map without using templates, while imposing restrictions on the energy spectrum.
 Therefore, this test complements the baseline analysis.

-This test is performed by a fit including the GIEM and isotropic components with non-zero initial values in MCMC (the original model normalization for the GIEM), and the NFW-$\rho^2$ model with zero initial value.
-However, with this method, any map component that cannot be described by a single power law spectrum will remain as an excess.
-To avoid confusion between the halo and other components, the other model components used in the baseline analysis (GALPROP gas and ICS, Loop I, and the structured Fermi bubble template) are also included in the fit with zero initial values in MCMC.
-The halo component spectrum obtained by this fit is shown in figure \ref{fig:spec_syst} (top).
+This test is performed by a fit that includes the GIEM, point sources, and the isotropic background with non-zero initial values in MCMC (the original model normalization for the GIEM), as well as the NFW-$\rho^2$ model with a zero initial value.
+However, with this treatment, any map component that a simple power law spectrum cannot describe will remain as an excess.
+To avoid confusion between the halo and other components, the model components used in the baseline analysis (GALPROP gas and ICS, Loop I, and the structured Fermi bubble template) are also included in the fit with zero initial values in MCMC.
+The halo component spectrum obtained by this fit is shown in figure \ref{fig:spec_syst} (middle).
 The halo component decreases compared to the baseline analysis, but is still statistically significant with the same peak at around 20 GeV (6.7, 7.4, and 5.1$\sigma$ at 12, 21, and 35 GeV bins, respectively).
-Since a part of the halo component may have been reduced by the non-template patch in the GIEM, this result can be considered as the lower limit for the halo component.
+Since a part of the halo component may have been reduced by the non-template patch in the GIEM, this result can be considered as a lower limit for the halo component.